unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/tutorials/01_apis-for-publishers/02_turn-spreadsheet-to-api.md

 Note that any POST requests made to the API will result in new data being created in your Google Spreadsheet.
 Likewise, any data manually inserted via the Google Spreadsheet is visible via the custom web API.

->**Note:** APISpark can also generate custom Client SDKs for different environments such as Java, Android, GWT and JavaScript (AJAX or Node.js).
-More environments will be supported in the future.
+>**Note:** APISpark lets you generate custom Client SDKs for you API.
+Supported environments include Java, Android, GWT and JavaScript (AJAX or Node.js).

 Congratulations on completing this tutorial!
 If you have questions or suggestions, feel free to contact the [Help Desk](http://support.apispark.com/).